PactFlow On-Premises Architecture

 Application user requirements

-The PactFlow application does not need any elevated privileges to run.
+You can run the application without elevated privileges.
 It runs under the user app

 .